 Online etiquette is everything when advocating, even if you are very passionate, we are not attorneys and we are not dispensing medical advice- we are discussing a healthcare issue.

-Don’t employ an attorney, just because a tweet or post took a nasty turn.
+Don’t find it necessary to employ an attorney, just because a tweet or post took a really nasty turn.

-Speaking of attorneys, a terrific resource for online advocates to follow is Ruth Carter’s blog, a social media attorney and visionary for advocacy utilizing social media and collaborative tools.
+Speaking of attorneys, a terrific resource for online advocates to follow is Ruth Carter’s blog, a social media attorney and visionary for advocacy, with a focus on utilizing social media and collaborative tools.

-Check her out!
-She is a force to be reckoned with and a social media pioneer, her book “The Legal Side of Blogging: How Not to get Sued, Fired, Arrested or Killed” is a definite must read!e
+We highly suggest her book “The Legal Side of Blogging: How Not to get Sued, Fired, Arrested or Killed” as a definite must read!

 Advocacy in the Digital Age

-It is a joint venture, and for every spokesperson there are many people contributing behind the scenes.
+It is a joint venture, and for every highly visible spokesperson, there are many people contributing behind the scenes.

-Many people people contributed to this project, momentum grows with unity and trust.
+Many people people contributed to this project, momentum only grows with unity and trust.

 We hope this information will help you and your team to expedite your cause, but there is something to be said for patience, proceeding with caution, exercising good judgement, and allowing things to unfold at their own pace.